 If you are curious if your city offers local wifi in certain areas, a quick Google search could help you determine if your city has free local WiFi options.
 I did this and found out my local town square had free WiFi.
 Some cities may have a small area wheres as others try to implement free WiFi city-wide.

 Here are a few WiFi friendly cities in the US that have WiFi in a good portion of the city:

 What National Businesses Have Free WiFi and Are Good For Working Remotely?

 Luckily, most businesses will have free public WiFi.
 However, the goal is to find a location that is mostly distraction-free so you have maximum productivity.
 Below is a list of national businesses in the US that offer free Wifi and can be a good option for working remotely.

 - Courtyard by Marriott

-- Panera Bread Company – You can get free coffee at Panera, too!
+- Panera Bread Company – You can get discounted coffee at Panera, too!

 - BJ’s Brewhouse

 - Dunkin’ Donuts